UrbanApps/UAModalPanel/README.md

     git submodule add git://github.com/coneybeare/UAModalPanel.git Submodules/UAModalPanel
     git commit -m 'UAModalPanel added as submodule'

 This creates new submodule, downloads the files to Submodules/UAModalPanel directory within your project and creates new commit with updated git repo settings.

-Thanks to the fact that you added UAModalPanel as submodule, it is easy to keep it updated to the newest version by doing:
+Thanks to the fact that you added UAModalPanel as submodule, it is easy to keep it updated to the newest version by simply doing:

     git submodule update